ethereum/go-ethereum/docs/_rpc/ns-debug.md

  - `getState(address, hash)` - returns the state value for the specified account and the specified hash
  - `exists(address)` - returns true if the specified address exists

-The second function, 'result', takes no arguments, and is expected to return a JSON-serializable value to return to the RPC caller.

 If the step function throws an exception or executes an illegal operation at any point, it will not be called on any further VM steps, and the error will be returned to the caller.

+The second function, `result`, takes two arguments `ctx` and `db`, and is expected to return a JSON-serializable value to return to the RPC caller.

+`ctx` is the context in which the transaction is executing and has the following fields:

+- `type` - String, one of the two values `CALL` and `CREATE`
+- `from` - Address, sender of the transaction
+- `to` - Address, target of the transaction
+- `input` - Buffer, input transaction data
+- `gas` - Number, gas budget of the transaction
+- `value` - big.Int, amount to be transferred in wei
+- `block` - Number, block number
+- `output` - Buffer, value returned from EVM
+- `gasUsed` - Number, amount of gas used in executing the transaction (excludes txdata costs)
+- `time` - String, execution runtime

+The third function, `fault`, takes two arguments, `log` and `db`, just like `step` and is invoked when an error happens during the execution of an opcode which wasn't reported in `step`.
+The method `log.getError()` has information about the error.

 Note that several values are Golang big.Int objects, not JavaScript numbers or JS bigints.
 As such, they have the same interface as described in the godocs.
 Their default serialization to JSON is as a Javascript number; to serialize large numbers accurately call `.String()` on them.
 For convenience, `big.NewInt(x)` is provided, and will convert a uint to a Go BigInt.